Fracking in the United States

 Fracking in the United States began in 1949.
-According to the Department of Energy (DOE), by 2013 at least two million oil and gas wells in the US had been hydraulically fractured, and that of new wells being drilled, up to 95% are hydraulically fractured.
+According to the Department of Energy (DOE), by 2013 at least two million oil and gas wells in the US had been hydraulically fractured, and, of new wells being drilled, up to 95% are hydraulically fractured.
 The output from these wells makes up 43% of the oil production and 67% of the natural gas production in the United States.
 Environmental safety and health concerns about hydraulic fracturing emerged in the 1980s, and are still being debated at the state and federal levels.

 New York banned massive hydraulic fracturing by executive order in 2010, so all natural gas production in the state is from wells drilled prior to the ban.
 Vermont, which has no known frackable gas reserves, banned fracking preventatively in May 2012.
 In March 2017, Maryland became the second state in the US with proven gas reserves to pass a law banning fracking.
-On May 8, 2019, Washington became the fourth state to ban fracking when Governor Jay Inslee signed SB 5145 into law after it passed the State Senate by a vote of 29-18 and the House 61–37.
+On May 8, 2019, Washington became the fourth state to ban fracking when Governor Jay Inslee signed SB 5145 into law after it passed the state senate by a vote of 29–18 and the House 61–37.
 Washington is a non-oil and gas state that had no fracking operations when the bill was passed.